whiteyhat/Lightning-Network-Simulator/README.md

 - Number of Nodes
 - Number of channels per node

 When a network is loaded.
-You can start the simulation by clicking Edit>Start and random nodes start to generate transactions along the network.
+You can start the simulation by clicking **Edit>Start** and random nodes start to generate transactions along the network.

-## How to get started: ##
+## Set up: ##

 * Get the source code.
 * Make sure you have JDK SE 8.